line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/expressions.md

 ## Functions

-Kotlin JDSL provides functions to support built-in functions in JPA.
+Kotlin JDSL provides a series of functions to support built-in functions in JPA.

 ### String functions